-Here are the major retailers that already have plans to close stores in 2020, starting with the biggest announcements.
-Are these chains losing the battle against e-commerce giants?
+Here are the major retailers that are closing stores in the U.S. in 2020, starting with the biggest announcements.

 Stores closing in 2020: Up to 250